0x416c616e/security_dashboard/README.md

 4. Write down the CentOS and Kali login info in a password manager
 5. On the Kali VM, run `sudo apt-get update; sudo apt-get upgrade`

+## Update

+Project is on hold as I work on other things.